nepp2/HPL/README.md

 * Build the "INSTALL" project.
 I think this should run with no errors.
 * Add the newly-installed `llvm/bin` folder to the user's `PATH` environment variable

+### Why do you have to build LLVM from source?

+From the llvm-sys documentation:

+> You must use a version of Rust that uses the same compiler as you build LLVM with, either MSVC or MinGW.
+Fortunately, a mismatch like this will cause errors at compile-time when llvm-config provides options which are supported by only one of them, so if you're using the other it will cause the build to fail.

+The prebuilt windows binaries on the LLVM website do not work, so I presume they are not built with the visual studio compiler (MSVC).
+I could use the MinGW Rust, but that's just a whole other hassle.
+It seems less well supported.